Evaluation of Language Models in the Medical Context Under Resource-Constrained Settings: Supplementary results

-Considering the insights discussed and the remarkable performance of \texttt{SapBERT} (m06) and BioLORD (m07-m09) models in the contextual embedding similarity approach, as well as Flan-T5 (m18-m21) and T0 (m22-m23) in the multiple-choice question-answering approach, the fundamental role played by training data, training objectives, and model architectures is underscored.
-Continual pre-training for named entity recognition or medical entity linkage using contrastive learning on UMLS data might contribute to the success of SapBERT and BioLORD models in the contextual embedding similarity task.
-On the other hand, employing instruction-tuned text-to-text models represents a compelling approach to achieving high performance in multiple-choice question-answering.
-Additionally, exploring not only the hypothesis but also the impact of domain instruction fine-tuning could provide further insights into model performance and effectiveness in specialized domains.
-Given that it is impossible to conclude the impact of the model domain on NLI, expanding the analysis to incorporate domain-specialized NLI models in biomedical and clinical domains could be valuable.
+Considering the insights discussed and the remarkable performance of BioLORD (m07-m09) models, \texttt{SapBERT} (m06), Flan-T5 (m18-m21) models, and T0 (m22-m23) models in their respective approaches, the training data, training objectives, and model architectures are possibly critical in determining model generalization.
+Continual pre-training for named entity recognition or medical entity linkage using contrastive learning on UMLS data is likely one of the factors for the success of \texttt{SapBERT} and BioLORD models.
+Likewise, employing instruction-tuned text-to-text models represents a compelling approach to achieving high performance in multiple-choice QA.
+Due to the impossibility of concluding on the NLI approach, expanding the analysis to incorporate domain-specialized NLI models in biomedical and clinical domains could be valuable.